GangYang2012/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

 </Window>
 ```

-As can be seen there I used "Binding" to bind with the Model and ViewModel.
+As can be seen there I used "Binding" to bind it to ViewModel.
 Below is how the **untouched** code-behind of `HasherView.xaml.cs` looked like:

 ```csharp
 using System;